Nashville shooter Audrey Hale planned attack for ‘months,’ police say

 The 28-year-old who carried out a mass shooting at a Nashville religious school reportedly planned the attack months in advance, according to city police.

-The shooter, identified as former student Audrey Hale, “acted totally alone,” according to police, but her journals recovered after the attack reportedly show she planned for months to carry out the attack.
+The shooter, identified as former student Audrey Hale, “acted totally alone,” according to police, but Hale’s journals recovered after the attack reportedly show she planned for months to carry out the attack.

 Nashville police said in a statement on Monday that “it is known that Hale considered the actions of other mass murderers,” while planning the crime.